nlsynth/iroha/docs/structure.md

 ## Design

-A design contains (1) modules, (2) channels connect module to module or outside of design and (3) parameters of the design.
+A design contains modules and parameters of the design.

 e.g.

 (PARAMS (RESET-POLARITY true) ..)
-(CHANNEL ...)
 (MODULE module-id name ...)

 -- Module